leafo/lapis/docs/getting_started.md

  * Any requests inside `/static/` will serve files out of the directory `static` (You can create this directory now if you want)
  * A request to `/favicon.ico` is read from `static/favicon.ico`
- * All other requests will be served by `web.lua`.
-(We'll create this next)
+ * All other requests will be served by Lua, more specifically a module named `"app"`

-When you start your server with Lapis, the `nginx.conf` file is actually processed and templated variables are filled in based on the server's environment.
-We'll talk about how to configure these things later on.
+When you start the server using the `lapis` command line tool the `nginx.conf` file is processed and templated variables are filled with values from the current Lapis' environment.
+This is discussed in more detail further on.

 ### Nginx Configuration